← All articles

 ·7 min read

-A step-by-step guide for single-family homeowners in King County, WA who believe their home is over-assessed.
+A step-by-step guide for single-family and townhouse homeowners in King County, WA who believe their home is over-assessed.

 Every year, King County mails property tax assessment notices to homeowners.
 Most people file them away and pay without a second thought.
 But if your home's assessed value is higher than what it would actually sell for on the open market, you may be overpaying — and you have the right to appeal.